15r10nk/lazy-imports-lite/README.md

 How is it different to PEP 690?

 - It has not the same performance as the implementation from the pep.
 Every access to parts of imported modules is transformed to an attribute access `x` -> `x._lazy_value`.
-- Exceptions during deferred import are converted to `LazyImportError`
+- Exceptions during deferred import are converted to `LazyImportError`.
+- modules which use `exec` or `eval` can not be transformed.

 ## Usage